 3. Visit a Museum for some time travel

 Museums are not really our strong point when it comes to popular tourist places.
-Having said that, to meet India of a different space and time, you do need to check out some of our museums.
+Having said that, to meet India in a different space and time, you do need to check out some of our museums.
 Your travel cannot be complete without visiting a few museums.

 Archaeological Survey of India has many museums full of ancient artifacts, specially excavated sculptures that are like a treasure hunt.
 Ask a curator to take you around the museum, and you will discover the stories and technologies of the good old days of the nation.

 - Delhi, I highly recommend the National Museum and Sulabh Toilets Museum

 - Mumbai check out the Bhau Daji Lad museum that documents the city of Mumbai and its rich & diverse history